-Taught Programmes Admissions Committee (TPAC)
+Recruitment and Admissions Committee (RAC)

-The Taught Programmes Admissions Committee ensures that there is consistency in the admissions strategy and processes for all RVC taught courses.
+The Recruitment and Admissions Committee ensures that there is consistency in the admissions strategy and processes for all RVC taught courses.
 It is responsible for developing, determining and monitoring the selection processes for all taught programmes at the RVC.
-It is a sub-committee of LTAC, but liaises closely with the CMCs and the Planning Conference that recommends admissions targets to CEC.
+It is a sub-committee of LTAC, but liaises closely with the CMCs and the planning meeting that recommends admissions targets to CEC.